 BONUS: If you’re ready to graduate to my ultimate reading list for writers, which includes 7 novels and 7 nonfiction titles from which you can pick up skills, you can download it for free by clicking the image below:

-What’s your favorite writing book?
+What’s your favorite book on the craft of writing?
 Share it with all of us in the comments section…